New curricular standards and modular framework will support curriculum development to meet industry demand

-- Accredited diploma programs: Fundamentals standards are embedded within a health information diploma program in conjunction with a concentration that will offer a blend of technical training.
+- Accredited diploma programs: Fundamentals standards are embedded within a health information management diploma program in conjunction with a concentration that will offer a blend of technical training.
 This training will dive deeper into areas such as data quality (e.g., classification and coding) and clinical knowledge.

-- Accredited degree programs: Fundamentals standards are embedded within a health information degree program in conjunction with a concentration that will offer a blend of theory and application-based training.
+- Accredited degree programs: Fundamentals standards are embedded within a health information management degree program in conjunction with a concentration that will offer a blend of theory and application-based training.
 This training will dive deeper into areas such as information governance and privacy.

 - Accredited certificate program*: Fundamentals standards guide a health information certificate program.
 To become a CHIM professional, the certificate program must be accompanied by a degree-level program in a recognized discipline, from a degree-granting institution.